 The Kia Cerato is a compact car comparable to what’s referred to as a C-segment or small family car, which sits between subcompact and mid-size cars.
-It has been manufactured by Kia Motors over four generations since 2003 to the present.
-It was built in coupé, sedan, and hatchback body styles, albeit not all three styles were available in all markets or in all generations.
+Kia Motors has been rolling it off the production lines for over four generations since 2003 in coupé, sedan, and hatchback body styles, albeit not all three styles were available in all markets or in all generations.

 The Kia Cerato has succeeded the Kia Sephia (aka Kia Spectra and Kia Mentor), and interestingly, it is also known by some of these names.
 For instance, it is also called Kia Spectra in the United States and North America, and Kia Sephia in Latin America.
 The hatchback model of Kia Cerato is also branded as Kia Spectra5 in North America and Malaysia.